-The number of complaints received this year has remained roughly the same as in the previous one.
+I can report that the number of complaints received this year has remained roughly the same as in the previous two years.

-Any Member contact with Taxi Licensing is still being reported to the Monitoring Officer and there were no instances that required reporting to the Standards Committee.
+Any Member contact with Taxi Licensing is still being reported to the Monitoring Officer and I can confirm that there were no instances of such this year.

-I would like to finish by thanking the Independent, and Elected Members of the Standards Committee for supporting its work.
+Finally, I would like to take this opportunity to thank Independent, and Elected Members of the Standards Committee for supporting its work.